 It Helps Determine How Much House You Can Afford

-By looking at your current monthly expenses, you can calculate the maximum amount you’re able to spend on PITI, which is the same amount you can realistically afford to spend on mortgage payments each month.
+By looking at your current monthly expenses, you can calculate the maximum amount you’re able to spend on PITI, which helps you avoid buying more home than you can afford.

 With knowledge of your monthly budget, you can determine the highest price you can comfortably spend on a new home.
 If you begin your home search after you’ve calculated your PITI, you’ll be able to maintain a pragmatic mindset and quickly rule out all the homes outside of your price point.